OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

    * then you can choose in EFI BIOS boot devices menu: "YOUR DRIVE" or "UEFI: YOUR DRIVE", 1st will be QSINIT and 2nd - EFI boot.

+   Note, that flash drive can use GPT, even if Windows does not recognize it in this case.
+BIOS will see it normally and should able to boot from it.

    QSINIT also provides own code for FAT/FAT32/exFAT/HPFS boot record.
-This code not depends on Boot Manager and OS/2 MBR code.
+This code has no dependence on Boot Manager and OS/2 MBR.
 You can install it on specified partition by mounting it to QSINIT and then use "dmgr bs" command in shell (or just in the "Disk management" menu in sysview).

    You can learn MBR/boot sector code details in

       \QS\system\src\ldrapps\partmgr\se.asm